umalice/Twitter/README.md

 - [X] User can tap the profile image in any tweet to see another user's profile
 - Contains the user header view: picture and tagline
 - Contains a section with the users basic stats: # tweets, # following, # followers
-- [X ] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.
+- [ ] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.
 - [X] When composing, you should have a countdown for the number of characters remaining for the tweet (out of 140) (**1 point**)
 - [X] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
 - [X] User can reply to any tweet, and replies should be prefixed with the username and the reply_id should be set when posting the tweet (**2 points**)